Why guardrails matter

 - Test by trying an action that should be blocked or require approval

-Organization administrators can control which capabilities are available to agents across the organization.
+Workspace administrators can control which capabilities are available to agents across the workspace.
 This is configured in Agent Management.

 | Control | What it does |